chrisruffalo/taverna/README.md

 ## Usage and Examples

+### Running Taverna
+Each release of `taverna` provides an executable Java JAR file and binaries for windows, linux, and macOS (arm64).
+To execute `taverna` download the appropriate executable for your platform and execute it as a command on your path.
+For conformity this documentation assumes you are using the executable JAR but every binary should accept the same inputs and work the same way.

 ### Determining the Trust Chain for a Domain
 In the most basic sense `taverna` allows inspection of the trust chain of a single domain(:port).
 While the `openssl s_client` command _can_ (and probably also should) do this the view taverna provides is a little more succinct.